Headshot of author and social entrepreneur Marisa Catalina Casey

 Along with travel, creativity and service have been recurring themes in my life.
 Working on projects in North America, South America, Europe, and Africa, I have shared stories about education, adoption, leadership, entrepreneurship, volunteerism, human rights, the arts, and the environment.

-Read more about my Books and Projects on my Blog.
+Read more about my Books and Projects and the stories behind them on my Blog.